liutour/liutour/index.md

 Zhang, Y. B., & __Liu, T.*__ (2019).
 Using Person-Fit Statistics to Dectect Response Styles.
 Paper presented at 2019 Annual Meeting of National Council on Measurement in Education, Fairmont Royal York, Toronto, Canada.

-Lu, X-R., Liu, J., & __Liu, T.*__ (2019).
+Lu, X., Liu, J., & __Liu, T.*__ (2019).
 Latent Class Analysis of Solitude Behavior and Its Effects on Nomophobia.
 Paper presented at 2019 XVI European Congress of Psychology, Moscow, Russia.

-You, X-H., __Liu, T.*__ & Wang, M-C. (2019).
+You, X., __Liu, T.*__ & Wang, M-C. (2019).
 Measurement Invariance of the Reactive and Proactive  Aggression Questionnaire (RPQ) Across Self- and Other-Report.
 Paper presented at 2019 XVI European Congress of Psychology, Moscow, Russia.

-Chen, X-M., Weng, X-L., & __Liu, T.*__ (2019).
+Chen, X., Weng, X., & __Liu, T.*__ (2019).
 The Influence of Positive Parenting Styles on Coping Styles of Middle School Students：Multiple Chain Mediation of Social Support and Self-Efficacy.
 Paper presented at 2019 XVI European Congress of Psychology, Moscow, Russia.

 ---
 ### 主持项目